emberjs/guides/source/object-model/enumerables.md

-## Enumerables

 In Ember.js, an Enumerable is any object that contains a number of child objects, and which allows you to work with those children using the [Ember.Enumerable](http://emberjs.com/api/classes/Ember.Enumerable.html) API.
 The most common Enumerable in the majority of apps is the native JavaScript array, which Ember.js extends to conform to the Enumerable interface.
+Ember also provides Ember.Set, a data structure that can efficiently answer whether it includes an object.

 By providing a standardized interface for dealing with enumerables, Ember.js allows you to completely change the way your underlying data is